-With only two weeks, you won’t be able to make any big physiological adaptations to your body in response to your training.
-Nevertheless, it is still a good idea to run several intense workouts at your desired race pace.
-That way you at least develop a feel for running at a fast pace.
+With only two weeks, it isn’t possible to make any big physiological adaptations to your body.
+Nevertheless, it is still a good idea to run several intense workouts at the desired race pace to develop a feel for running at a fast pace.

 2. Get in one last hard workout

-You should do one last high-intensity workout four or five days before your race.
-This is usually one of the most important sessions in your race preparation.
-It gives your muscles one last training stimulus and prepares your body for the demands of the upcoming race.
+Do one last high-intensity workout four or five days before the race.
+This is usually one of the most important sessions for race preparation.
+It gives muscles one last training stimulus and prepares the body for the upcoming racing demands.

 3. Don’t overtrain

-You can’t pack 12 weeks of training into just two weeks.
-A few high-intensity workouts are important, but you also need time for adequate recovery.
-The last thing you want is to be standing at the starting line with sore, fatigued muscles.
-That’s about the surest way of guaranteeing a poor time.
+One can’t pack 12-weeks of training into just two weeks.
+A few high-intensity workouts are important, but there also needs to be time for adequate recovery.
+The last thing one wants is to stand at the starting line with sore, fatigued muscles.
+That’s the surest way of guaranteeing a poor time.